needle-mirror/com.unity.xr.arkit/Documentation~/arkit-face-tracking.md

 ---
-uid: arkitfacetracking-manual
+uid: arkit-face-tracking
 ---
-# Face Tracking
+# Face tracking

-This package implements the [face tracking subsystem](xref:arsubsystems-face-subsystem) defined in the [AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@latest/index.html) package specific to ARKit.

 ARKit provides a series of [blend shapes](https://developer.apple.com/documentation/arkit/arfaceanchor/2928251-blendshapes?language=objc) to describe different features of a face.
 Each blend shape is modulated from 0..1.
 For example, one blend shape defines how open the mouth is.